Year 1SR 2019 - 2020

 Coming into School

 School starts at 8.50am and it is really important children are in school for this time as it is a time when we are consolidating our skills and learning.
-Please feel free to come in and support your child while they do their morning jobs.
-However we do ask that your child puts away their book bag and coat in the correct place independently, as this allows them to take responsibility for their own belongings.
+It would be great if you can encourage your child to put away their book bag and coat in the correct place independently, as this allows them to take responsibility for their own belongings.

 Water and fruit will be provided for all children.
 We are a healthy school so would appreciate it if you don’t send your child in with any juice drinks or snacks other than fruit.
 Milk can be ordered from the School Reception if required.